kenaryn/memoranda/java_memorandum.md

 ### Reference types
+- classes
-- class
+- enums
-- enum
+- records
-- record
+- arrays
-- array.
+- annotations.

 ### Utilitary method
 Make the methods static and call them with unary operator in stead of the resolution scope one.
 Indeed, the latter